arbor-sim/arbor/doc/cpp/domdec.rst

         Returns the total number of cells in the global model (sum of :cpp:member:`num_local_cells` over all domains).

+    .. cpp:member:: cell_size_type num_groups()

+        Returns the total number of cell groups on the local domain.

+    .. cpp:member:: const group_description& group(unsigned idx)

+        Returns the description of the cell group at index ``idx`` on the local domain.
+        See :cpp:class:`group_description`.

     .. cpp:member:: const std::vector<group_description>& groups()

         Returns the descriptions of the cell groups on the local domain.